 - Let the student know you are aware that she/he is feeling down and you would like to help.

 - Encourage the student to discuss how she/he is feeling.

 - Offer options to further investigate/manage the symptoms of depression.

-- Encourage the student to seek help, possibly suggesting the Counseling Center.
+- Encourage the student to seek help, possibly suggesting Counseling and Psychological Services.

 What to Avoid